thenumbernine/Tensor/README.md

 }
 ```

 Example of using the Hodge dual to compute the Frobenius inner product of a and b.
-In the case of rank &gt; 1 the value is the inner product of antisymmetrized a and b.
+In the case of rank &gt; 1 the value is the inner product of antisymmetrized a and b. $\langle a, b \rangle = \star (a \wedge \star b)$
 ```c++
 auto inner(auto const & a, auto const & b)
 //here 'isSquare' means all dimension sizes match